shreyasm-dev/LDC/outline/README.md

 6. JVM backend?
 7. JIT compiler?
 8. Native interop (à la JNI)?
-9. Bootstraping?
+9. Bootstrapping?

 Some of these are either ambitious or effectively mutually exclusive, and we may not get to implementing them at all; however, we'll still try to look at how they're done in other languages.

 A notable absence from this list is memory management.
-I don't have much experience implementing GCs et al., and our ability to implement it is affected by the source language we choose.
+I don't have much experience with implementing memory management in programming languages, and our ability to implement it is affected by the source language we choose.
 We'll cross that bridge if/when we get to it.

 Minor addenda that we may cover briefly if at all: